rhighs/cgas/README.md

 To get your api keys simply go to [my.telegram.org](https://my.telegram.org/auth?to=apps)

 ## Contributing
-This project does NOT aim at becoming a 1:1 pyrogram API but rather aims at the essentials only, if you have any suggestion pull requests are welcome.
+This project does NOT aim at becoming a 1:1 Telethon API but rather aims at the essentials only, if you have any suggestion pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.